History of Linux: Microsoft competition and collaboration

 Although Torvalds has said that Microsoft's feeling threatened by Linux in the past was of no consequence to him, the Microsoft and Linux camps had a number of antagonistic interactions between 1997 and 2001.
 This became quite clear for the first time in 1998, when the first Halloween document was brought to light by Eric S. Raymond.
 This was a short essay by a Microsoft developer that sought to lay out the threats posed to Microsoft by free software and identified strategies to counter these perceived threats.
+It went on to include a comparison between Windows NT Server and Linux called "Linux Myths" on Microsoft's website in October 1999.

-Competition entered a new phase in the beginning of 2004, when Microsoft published results from customer case studies evaluating the use of Windows vs. Linux under the name “Get the Facts” on its own web page.
+Competition entered a new phase in the beginning of 2004, when Microsoft published results from customer case studies evaluating the use of Windows vs. Linux under the name "Get the Facts" on its own web page.
 Based on inquiries, research analysts, and some Microsoft sponsored investigations, the case studies claimed that enterprise use of Linux on servers compared unfavorably to the use of Windows in terms of reliability, security, and total cost of ownership.

 In response, commercial Linux distributors produced their own studies, surveys and testimonials to counter Microsoft's campaign.
-Novell's web-based campaign at the end of 2004 was entitled “Unbending the truth” and sought to outline the advantages as well as dispelling the widely publicized legal liabilities of Linux deployment (particularly in light of the SCO v IBM case).
+Novell's web-based campaign at the end of 2004 was entitled "Unbending the truth" and sought to outline the advantages as well as dispelling the widely publicized legal liabilities of Linux deployment (particularly in light of the SCO v IBM case).
 Novell particularly referenced the Microsoft studies in many points.
-IBM also published a series of studies under the title “The Linux at IBM competitive advantage” to again parry Microsoft's campaign.
-Red Hat had a campaign called “Truth Happens” aimed at letting the performance of the product speak for itself, rather than advertising the product by studies.
+IBM also published a series of studies under the title "The Linux at IBM competitive advantage" to again parry Microsoft's campaign.
+Red Hat had a campaign called "Truth Happens" aimed at letting the performance of the product speak for itself, rather than advertising the product by studies.

 In the autumn of 2006, Novell and Microsoft announced an agreement to co-operate on software interoperability and patent protection.
 This included an agreement that customers of either Novell or Microsoft may not be sued by the other company for patent infringement.
 This patent protection was also expanded to non-commercial free software developers.
 The last part was criticized because it only included non-commercial free software developers.